 This almost goes without saying.
 A hungry child is far from a happy child.
 Anticipate food needs with snacks to cut down on the number of stop you have to make.
 For your peace of mind, opt for car-friendly snacks that are less likely to make a mess.

 Trips often require planning – from the route to pit stops to overnight stays.
 If you have a really long trip ahead of you, have documentation for everything.
+Find help from a reliable source if you’re looking to insure more than one car on a policy as well.

 If you hit a dead spot for cell phone service, you don’t want to lose your GPS connection.
 Instead, have a hard copy of the route and map, just so you can orient yourself.
 Make sure you have any hotel reservations or other important travel documents.